SkydiveMike/OmniAutomation/README.md

 OmniFocus scripts that I use daily to OmniAutomation (Javascript) and provide compatibility with OmniFocus 4.

+## Plug Ins

+The sections below describe Each of the Plug Ins in this collection.
 ## Installation

 `tl;dr`: Copy the contents of the `PlugIns/` directory from this